 Imagine the fear parents felt each time their child had a fever 100 years ago.
 Was it polio?
 Would it claim the life of my child as it did the child down the street?
 Or would he end up needing crutches to walk?
-Or imagine living during a time of a smallpox epidemic, which arrived every few years throughout the United States and the world.
+Or imagine living during a time with a smallpox epidemic, which arrived every few years throughout the United States and the world.
 Would it reach your town, your home, your child?
 This was a fear felt by our grandparents or great grandparents, but it’s a fear none of us can really understand.

 The fear of smallpox, polio, and other viral infections was alleviated with the discovery of vaccines.
 The success of vaccines has seen the eradication of smallpox and polio in the United States, and the very near eradication of diphtheria, pertussis, tetanus, measles, mumps, and more.

 Before vaccines, waves of infectious diseases hit human populations around the world.
 In the United States, even 100 years ago, the fear of smallpox, polio, and other diseases were very real, especially for children under the age of 5.
 Even for those cases where the child survived, there was lasting injury including paralysis, deafness, and disfigurement.